schemathesis/schemathesis/README.rst

 Pre-run CLI hook
 ################

-Sometimes you need to execute custom code before the CLI run, for example setup an environment, register custom string format strategies or modify Schemathesis behavior in runtime you can use ``--pre-run`` hook:
+Sometimes you need to execute custom code before the CLI run, for example, set up an environment, register custom string format strategies or modify Schemathesis behavior in runtime you can use ``--pre-run`` hook:

 .. code:: bash